About us

 Not all vehicles undergo the same vehicle emission test.
 The type of pollution test for vehicles depends on the kind of vehicle and the fuel it uses.

-PUC Certificate India: The permissible emission levels
+The permissible vehicle emission levels

 India follows Bharat Stage (BS) emission norms to determine whether a vehicle passes or fails its PUC test.
 These vehicle emission standards are set by the Central Pollution Control Board and differ by vehicle type and manufacturing date.
-Here's a full breakdown.

 For four-wheelers manufactured in compliance with BS-IV or BS-VI norms: